March 24, 2023

 Top 5 Rare & Valuable Micro Machines Sets of the 90s

-As one of the most beloved franchises in pop culture history, the Teenage Mutant Ninja Turtles had more toy variants than you could shake a bō staff at.
-Here we look through the top fifteen most tubular turtle toys to come out during the 1990s.
+As one of the most beloved franchises in pop culture history, the Teenage Mutant Ninja Turtles have had more toy variants than you could shake a bō staff at.
+Here, we dig into the secret of the ooze to look through the top fifteen most tubular turtle toys that skateboarded into our lives in the 90s.

 Perfect for city or sewer play, each of the 13″ Giant Turtle toys were fully poseable.
 Equipped with their signature weapons, they’re guaranteed to intimidate every other toy in your bedroom.